Estimated reading time: 12 minutes

-However, the General Data Protection Regulation (GDPR) for European Member States does address biometric data and represents a major step forward for data protection and privacy.
-28 countries are impacted including the UK.
-We will see how the UK, France and the Netherlands are getting ready for this new law.
+However, the General Data Protection Regulation (GDPR) for European Member States does address biometric data and represents a major step forward for data protection and privacy with a true international impact.

 In the United States, there is no single, comprehensive federal law regulating the collection and use of biometric data.
 However Washington, following Illinois and Texas, passed a biometric privacy law in 2017.
 California enhenced its privacy protection regulation at the end of 2018.
 The law (CCPA) is frequently presented as a potential model for a U.S. data privacy law.